alpha1256/Healthy-Lives/README.md

 # Healthy-Lives
-This is a fitness tracking application.
+This is a fitness tracking application for Android.

 **Features**
 - Users can track their health stats such as their steps,activity, sleep, water intake.
-- Users can log cardio workout
+- Users can log past cardio workout.
-- Users will also be able to schedule which days and time they will be going to the gym when that day arrives they will get a notification.
+- Users can schedule which days and time they will be going to the gym when that day arrives they will get a notification.
 - Users will also be able to share these stats with their friends.

 ### Installation